rileyteige/flight-lessons/Instrument Rating/How-To-Fly-ILS.md

 - Aircraft equipped for IFR
 - View-limiting Device
 - Current TERPS chart to be used for flight
+    - Instructor Note: for first ILS flight, recommend avoiding tracking outbound/procedure turns
 - Whiteboard & Markers

 ## Instructor Actions
 Discuss flying own-nav (feeder routes) vs radar vectors to establish ILS localizer

-(Instructor note: for first ILS flight, recommend avoiding tracking outbound/procedure turns)

 **If ILS to be used includes procedure turn:** Discuss tracking outbound / flying a procedure turn to reverse course
 - Reverse sensing outbound